ArnabUshna24/IMDB-Top-250-Movie-Trend-Analysis/README.md

 * `scraper_2.py`: `Release`, `Runtime`, `Rated`
 * `scraper_3.py`: `Ratings`

-## Data Processing, Transformation and Manipulation
+## Data Preprocessing, Transformation and Manipulation
 After generating three (3) `.csv` files from VS Code, column entries were manually adjusted in MS Excel as every column does not have same number of entries.
 Then, the missing values were handled in Google Colab using Python.

 ## [Dashboard Preview](https://public.tableau.com/app/profile/arnab.naha.ushna/viz/Top250IMDBMovies_17382266796240/Top250IMDBMovies)